ec-jrc/lisflood-code/docs/4_Static-Maps_reservoirs-lakes/index.md

 The following paragraphs provide guidelines for the generation of the lake map and tables.

 Lake unique identifier (1) and coordinates of the outlet mapped on the OS LISFLOOD local drainage direction map  ([ldd](https://ec-jrc.github.io/lisflood-code/4_Static-Maps_topography/)) (3) are required to generate the lake map.
-Geographic oordinates of the lake outlet (2) and OS LISFLOOD local drainage direction map  ([ldd](https://ec-jrc.github.io/lisflood-code/4_Static-Maps_topography/)) are essential to generate (3), for this step, the comparison between lake catchment area (7) and OS LISFLOOD [upstream area map](https://ec-jrc.github.io/lisflood-code/4_Static-Maps_topography/) is strongly recommended.
+Geographic oordinates of the lake outlet (2) and OS LISFLOOD local drainage direction map  ([ldd](https://ec-jrc.github.io/lisflood-code/4_Static-Maps_topography/)) are essential to generate (3).
+Adequate model representation requires the agreement between lake catchment area (7) and OS LISFLOOD [upstream area map](https://ec-jrc.github.io/lisflood-code/4_Static-Maps_topography/).

 Lake surface area can be retrieved from local datasets or global datasets such as HydroLAKES](https://www.hydrosheds.org/products/hydrolakes), [GLWD](https://www.hydrosheds.org/products/glwd), [GRAND](https://www.globaldamwatch.org/grand).